uglifruit3/NASB_ADCS/Readme.md

 	* Arguments: the file to be removed.
 	* Returns: whether file was successfully removed.
 * DOWNLINK FILE CONTENTS: sends the contents of the specified file to the Payload Interface Board for downlink.
-	* Arguments: the file to be transmitted.
+	* Arguments: the file to be transmitted, and the number of lines from the bottom of the file to be transmitted.
 	* Returns: none.
 * QUERY UPTIME: queries the system uptime.
 	* Arguments: none.